-8.62.090 - Expansion of Allowable Locations and Numbers of Individual-Food-Mobile Vending Facilities Through-Temporary Suspension of Portions of the O.M.C.
+8.62.090 - Expansion of Allowable Locations and Numbers of Individual Food Vending Facilities Through Temporary Suspension of Portions of the O.M.C.

-The permitted location of individual Food-Mobile Vending facilities is hereby regulated by this Section during the effective term of this Section, which shall sunset on March 31, 2022 unless further extended by City Council.
+The permitted location of individual Food Vending facilities is hereby regulated during the effective term of this Section, which shall sunset on March 31, 2022 unless further extended by City Council.
 This Section temporarily suspends O.M.C.
 Section 5.51.040, "Conflicting Provisions," and O.M.C.
-Section 5.51.50.A, .B and .C, "Food-Mobile Vending Program Permitted Area" for Food-Mobile Vending facilities and replaces O.M.C.
+Section 5.51.50.A, .B and .C, "Food Vending Program Permitted Area" for Food Vending facilities and replaces O.M.C.
 5.51.50.A, .B and .C with the following location requirements:

-A. Food-Mobile Vending may be located on publicly-owned property or in the public right-of-way in any commercial or industrial zoning district, subject to the requirements of Chapter 5.51 and its implementing Administrative Guidelines, with the exception of Section 5.51.50.A, .B, and .C.
-Additionally, individual Food Mobile Vending facilities are permitted on private property (such as a vacant lot) in the City wherever a Limited Service or Full Service restaurant is permitted under the Oakland Planning Code.
-Sidewalk Vendors (as defined in the Administrative Guidelines) may further operate as follows:
+- A. Food Vending may be located on publicly-owned property or in the public right-of-way in any commercial or industrial zoning district, subject to the requirements of Chapter 5.51 and its implementing Administrative Guidelines, with the exception of Section 5.51.50.A, .B, and .C.
+Additionally, individual Food Vending facilities are permitted on private property (such as a vacant lot) in the City wherever a Limited Service or Full Service restaurant is permitted under the Oakland Planning Code.
+Sidewalk Vendors (as defined in the Administrative Guidelines) may further operate as follows: - 1.
+Roaming sidewalk vendors may operate in any zoning district in the City, provided that during a transaction, they comply with applicable buffer distances.

-- 1. Roaming sidewalk vendors may operate in any zoning district in the City, provided that during a transaction, they comply with applicable buffer distances. - 2.
-Stationary sidewalk vendors may operate in any zoning district not exclusively zoned residential, subject to the applicable buffer distances. - B. A location for an individual Food Vending facility shall be permitted if it complies with the distances specified below: - 1.
-Mobile Food Vending facilities may be located in a parking lane and may vend from multiple locations, without limitation, as long there is a three hundred (300) foot buffer from another vendor or Limited or Full Service Restaurant, unless the vendor or Limited or Full Service Restaurant provides a written waiver, in which case the food vending facility may be permitted. - 2.
-Sidewalk Mobile Food Vendors (as defined in the Administrative Guidelines) operate on sidewalks and may vend from multiple locations, without limitation, provided they allow a one hundred (100)-foot buffer from another vendor or Limited Service or Full Service Restaurant unless the City Administrator or designee determines that the buffer is not necessary to protect public health and safety in a particular location, in which case the Sidewalk Vendor may be permitted. - 3.
-All Mobile Food Vending facilities must still maintain a three hundred (300) -foot buffer from a school serving children in kindergarten through high school between the hours of 7:00 a.m. and 6:00 p.m., Monday through Friday, unless the Food Vending facility sells "healthy foods," as defined in Administrative Guidelines authorized pursuant to O.M.C.
-Chapter 5.51, and receives written permission from supervising entity of the school. - C. A location for an individual Mobile Retail Vending facility shall be permitted if it complies with the distances specified below: - 1.
-Mobile Retail Vending facilities may be located in a parking lane and may vend from multiple locations, without limitation, as long there is a three hundred (300) foot buffer from another retail use, vendor or Limited or Full Service Restaurant, unless the retail use, vendor or Limited or Full Service Restaurant provides a written waiver, in which case the Mobile Retail Vending facility may be permitted. - 2.
-Sidewalk Mobile Retail Vendors (as defined in the Administrative Guidelines) operate on sidewalks and may vend from multiple locations, without limitation, provided they allow a one hundred (100)-foot buffer from another retail use, vendor or Limited Service or Full Service Restaurant unless the City Administrator or designee determines that the buffer is not necessary to protect public health and safety in a particular location, in which case the Sidewalk Vendor may be permitted.
+- 2. Stationary sidewalk vendors may operate in any zoning district not exclusively zoned residential, subject to the applicable buffer distances. - B. A location for an individual Food Vending facility shall be permitted if it complies with the distances specified below: - 1.
+Food Vending facilities may be located in a parking lane and may vend from multiple locations, without limitation, as long there is a three hundred (300) foot buffer from another vendor or Limited or Full Service Restaurant, unless the vendor or Limited or Full Service Restaurant provides a written waiver, in which case the food vending facility may be permitted. - 2.
+Sidewalk Vendors (as defined in the Administrative Guidelines) operate on sidewalks and may vend from multiple locations, without limitation, provided they allow a one hundred (100)-foot buffer from another vendor or Limited Service or Full Service Restaurant unless the City Administrator or designee determines that the buffer is not necessary to protect public health and safety in a particular location, in which case the Sidewalk Vendor may be permitted. - 3.
+All Food Vending facilities must still maintain a three hundred (300) -foot buffer from a school serving children in kindergarten through high school between the hours of 7:00 a.m. and 6:00 p.m., Monday through Friday, unless the Food Vending facility sells "healthy foods," as defined in Administrative Guidelines authorized pursuant to O.M.C.
+Chapter 5.51, and receives written permission from supervising entity of the school. - C. Individual food vending facilities cannot block or impede access to: - 1.

-- 3. All Mobile Retail Vending facilities must still maintain a three hundred (300) -foot buffer from a school serving children in kindergarten through high school between the hours of 7:00 a.m. and 6:00 p.m., Monday through Friday, unless the Retail Vending facility sells "healthy foods," as defined in Administrative Guidelines authorized pursuant to O.M.C.
-Chapter 5.51, and receives written permission from supervising entity of the school. - DC.
-Individual Mobile Food or Retail Vending food vending-facilities cannot block or impede access to: - 1.
 Required parking or driveways; - 2.
 Bicycle racks; - 3.
 Signal crossings; - 4.
 Pedestrian or bicycle routes; - 5.
 Emergency vehicle routes; - 6.
 Building entrances and exits; - 7.
 Required accessibility routes and curb cuts; - 8.
 Trash enclosure areas or access to trash bins/trash enclosures; or - 9.
-Other City facilities, as determined by the City Administrator-or designee. - E.D.
-All other location requirements set forth in O.M.C.
+Other City facilities, as determined by the City Administrator or designee. - D. All other location requirements set forth in O.M.C.
 Section 5.51.050.D through .F, (as further clarified in the Administrative Guidelines), shall still apply.

-8.62.100 - Temporary Public Street Closures for Retail, and Dining, and Community/Special Event Uses.
+8.62.100 - Temporary Public Street Closures for Retail and Dining Use.